aniruth57/lean-Github/README.md

 # lean-Github
-My first lesson is about Thinrt.
+My first lesson is about Tkinter.